This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 I picked two feeding related baby items through Facebook – one silicone plate and a portable high chair.

-I jumped on a Summer Infant Pop-n-Sit seat for $10.
+I jumped on a Summer Infant Pop-n-Sit seat.
 We have been spending a lot more time outside with social distancing and feeding the baby on our lap wasn’t ideal.
 About five other people quickly responded they were also interested so I knew it was popular and would be an easy resell if we didn’t like it.

 Clothes: $24.21 Spent, $263.74 saved